 This is where most newbie bloggers fail.
 The consensus out there is that you should choose a niche solely based on your passion, but this advice is partly the reason more than 70% of bloggers fail.

-If you are into blogging to earn money, you will need to look at the competition, keyword ranking, and if the niche is evergreen.
+If you want to make money blogging, you will need to look at the competition, keyword ranking, and if the niche is evergreen.
 Evergreen niches are long-term subjects that never grow old.
 Some examples include:

 - Make money